mattermost/mattermost-developer-documentation/site/content/extend/plugins/community_process.md

 QA pass involves getting a memeber of our QA team to take a look and verify the functionality advertised by your plugin.

+Steps involved:
+- Ensure all setup documentation needed is clear and can be successfully followed
+- Functional testing has been done to ensure the integration works as expected
+- For Plugins owned by Mattermost - Release testing is added to cover the main functionality of the plugin

 ### PM/UX Review

 A PM/UX pass involves getting PM support in ironing out any user experience or UI issues with the plugin.

+Steps involved:
 - Create a one paragraph summary of the integration
 - Document the main use cases into bullet form
 - Review the primary use cases and run through them to ensure they are complete, clear and functional.